Bartlesville Radio » News » Project Tribute Gives Lifesaving Gear to Cleveland Area

 Project Tribute Gives Lifesaving Gear to Cleveland Area

-Project Tribute Foundation head to Cleveland, Oklahoma to deliver bleed kits and tourniquets.
+Project Tribute Foundation heads to Cleveland, Oklahoma to deliver bleed kits and tourniquets.

 Pictured right and throughout the story are pictures of Project Tribute Foundation's delivery of equipment to first responders in the Cleveland area on Tuesday night.